hpatches/hpatches-benchmark/README.md

 ./bin/run_hb.sh /usr/local/MATLAB/R2016a COMMAND DESCNAME BENCHMARK
 ```

+You can see the list of all available commands [here](./bin/README.md).

 ### MATLAB Interface
 If you have MATLAB R2016a installed, you can also easily run the `hb` function directly in MATLAB by running e.g.:
 ``` bash